This post may contain affiliate links. Please read our disclosure policy.

 How to Make Succotash

-1. Grill.
-Preheat the grill to medium high heat.
-Grill the corn for 2-3 minutes, turning occasionally to cook all sides.
-Remove the corn once cooked and allow it to cool enough to handle.
+1. Grill the corn.
+Preheat the grill to medium-high heat.
+Grill the corn for 2–3 minutes, turning occasionally, until lightly cooked on all sides.
+Let it cool enough to handle.

-5. Cook the remaining veggies.
-Add the zucchini and bell pepper, continuing to cook for an additional 2-3 minutes.
+5. Add the corn and beans.
 Stir in the lima beans and corn.
-Cook for 1-2 minutes and then stir in the tomatoes.
+Cook for 1–2 minutes, then stir in the tomatoes.

-6. Transfer.
-Remove the pan from the heat and transfer the succotash to a serving platter.
+6. Finish fresh.
+Remove the pan from the heat.
+Transfer the succotash to a serving platter and top with green onions, parmesan, and basil.

-7. Enjoy!
-Sprinkle with green onions, cheese and basil.
-Serve warm or at room temperature.
+7. Serve.
+Enjoy warm or at room temperature.

 Basil is garnishing a serving of succotash.